AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

    - And get the requirements.
 Listen and look for clues.
 Interviewers do not try to give you clues that do not apply.
    - If your answer does not use the details maybe its suboptimal
 3. Write out examples.
    - Look at larger examples??
 Because it will make your brain do some work and that can point out the optimal algorithm.
 If its a simple example you can see the answer right away in the example but not algorithmically.
 Do not give special cases to the example.
-For instance if its not sorted do not give a sorted example.
+For instance if the problem does not call for a sorted input do not give a sorted input example.
 4. Give the brute force.
 Slow and obvious.
 State the Space and Time Complexity of it.
 5. Optimize the algorithm
    - You might spend a good bit of your time optimizing